top of page

 AUTHOR

-Mahnaz Malik developed an interest in writing from her father, Dr. Arshad Malik, which resulted in her writing several stories and books at a young age.
-In 1992, while she was 15, Mahnaz's story “Strangers in the Same World” won the SAARC Gold Medal for Essay Writing.
-In 1993, Malik published her first book, a collection of short stories titled “Hopes Dreams & Realities.”
-Malik’s second book, “Defiance,” published by South Asia Publications in 1994, received appreciation from Indian author Khushwant Singh and then Prime Minister of Pakistan Benazir Bhutto.
+Mahnaz Malik developed her passion for writing through the influence of her father, Dr. Arshad Malik, leading her to write numerous stories and books in her youth.
+At age 15, in 1992, her story "Strangers in the Same World" won the SAARC Gold Medal for Essay Writing.
+The following year, she published her first book, a collection of short stories titled "Hopes, Dreams & Realities."
+Her second book, "Defiance," published by South Asia Publications in 1994, earned praise from renowned Indian author Khushwant Singh and then-Prime Minister of Pakistan Benazir Bhutto.

 bottom of page